Camp Pendleton (Virginia): Current use

-The operation and maintenance of Camp Pendleton is funded primarily by the federal government through the National Guard Bureau, and its primary purpose is the training of personnel and organizations of the Virginia National Guard, as well as other states' National Guard units and components of the U.S. Armed Forces.
-When the facilities are not used by military organizations, state and local civilian agencies also conduct training at the site.
-Its facilities include a small arms range, helicopter landing strip, classrooms, barracks, dining halls, maintenance garages, training fields, and a chapel.
+Camp Pendleton's primary purpose is the training of the Virginia National Guard, as well as other states' National Guard units and components of the U.S. Armed Forces.
 Other tenants include the Military Sealift Command, whose facilities are leased to the federal government by the State of Virginia, and the 203rd RED HORSE of the Virginia Air National Guard.
 On March 3, 2001, 18 members of the 203rd RED HORSE and 3 aviators from the Florida Army National Guard died when their aircraft, a Florida ARNG C-23 Sherpa, crashed over Georgia.
 It is considered the worst peacetime National Guard crash ever and the worst National Guard loss of life in Virginia since World War II.

 In 1991 the United States Department of Defense began the Youth Challenge Program.
 The Virginia implementation of that program is the Commonwealth Challenge (or Commonwealth ChalleNGe), a program with a military structure operated by the Virginia National Guard on Camp Pendleton for at risk 16 to 18 year olds.
 It focuses on developing, "...values, skills, education and self-discipline."
 The at risk youths come from all parts of Virginia.
 The Camp Pendleton program opened in September 1994 (some cite July 1994), is 5 1/2 months long and offers a GED program.
 There are three phases: 2 weeks of indoctrination, 20 weeks of the core program, and a 12-month post-graduation program.
 Community service is part of the program.
 Classes start each January and June.
 The only cost to the participant are for personal items; tuition, room, and board are provided.
 So far 30 classes and over 3000 cadets have graduated from the Virginia program.
 In 2010 Virginia almost removed funding for the program, but it was restored by the then-governor.

 Since shortly after World War II a 2000 sqft home on the camp has served as a vacation spot for the presiding governor of Virginia.
 The architecture of this home is in the same style as the rest of the camp.
 It has vinyl siding.
 The "cottage" was originally built in 1915 and initially served as the commanding officer's residence.
 From 2004 until 2014, the United States Naval Sea Cadet Corps conducted summer and winter boot camps at Camp Pendleton.